 3 simple steps to lose weight as fast as possible.
 Read now

-It may seem like a silly question to ask if coffee is vegan, but the vegan suitability of coffee can be a little complicated.
+It may seem like a simple question to ask if coffee is vegan, but the vegan suitability of coffee can be a bit complicated.
+This guide explores whether coffee is vegan and what vegans should consider.

 Is it vegan?